-While various commitments have been made and activities undertaken over the years to reduce the impact of self-harm and suicide for Aboriginal communities in the Kimberley, these have not been designed as a single and cohesive plan for the region.
+Aboriginal individuals, families, and communities in the Kimberley have long advocated for Aboriginal-led, place-based strategies to reduce and prevent self-harm and suicidal behaviours in the region.
+Supported by significant investment and long-term commitments, Aboriginal people and communities are best placed to coordinate culturally secure suicide prevention activities which achieve meaningful outcomes.
+While various commitments have been made and activities undertaken over the years to reduce the impacts of self-harm and suicide for Aboriginal communities in the Kimberley, these have not been designed as a single and cohesive plan for the region.

-The Kimberley Aboriginal Regional Plan identifies a range of practical, community-based approaches that represent an integrated systems-based approach to prevent and reduce the impact of self-harm and suicide for Aboriginal communities in the Kimberley.
-This is set out in the form of a roadmap.
+The Kimberley Aboriginal Suicide Prevention Plan (the Plan) identifies a range of practical, place-based approaches to prevent and reduce the impacts of self-harm and suicidal behaviours for Aboriginal people and communities in the Kimberley region.
+The Plan sets out recommendations, with activities and next steps for implementation.

-Many of the strategies and activities set out in the roadmap are not new.
-Rather, they draw on the extensive work done by Aboriginal people and communities throughout the Kimberley over many years.
-These include the Kimberley Aboriginal Suicide Prevention Trial (KASPT), as well as the vast number of activities and strategies that have been documented in various reports in recent years.
-These include, but certainly not limited to, the following:
+Many of the recommendations and activities outlined in this Plan are not new.
+Instead, they draw on the extensive work done by Aboriginal people and communities throughout the Kimberley over many years.
+These include the Kimberley Aboriginal Suicide Prevention Trial (KASPT), as well as several activities and strategies that have been documented in various reports.
+These include, but are certainly not limited to, the following:

 - The Aboriginal and Torres Strait Islander Suicide Prevention Evaluation Project (2017) (ATSISPEP)